lintool/IR-Reproducibility/Gov2.md

 ###### Indri
 + version 5.3
-+ The index contains an inverted index and DocumentTerm vectors (a forward index).
 + Stopwords were removed and terms were stemmed with the Krovetz stemmer.
 + QL is our baseline query-likelihood (bag-of-words) model with dirichlet smoothing and default mu parameters.
 + SDM is our implementation of the [Markov-Random-Field model for Term Dependencies (Metzler and Croft, 2005)](http://dl.acm.org/citation.cfm?id=1076115).